miragejs/ember-cli-mirage/docs/v0.2.0-beta.7/quickstart.md

 export default Model;
 ```

 The model will create an `authors` table in Mirage's *in-memory database*.
 The database makes our route handlers dynamic&mdash;we can change the returned data without rewriting the handler.
-In this way, we can share a single implementation for a route in both development and testing, while still having control over the response data.
+In this way, we can share the same route definitions in both development and testing, while still having control over their response data.

 Let's update our route handler to be dynamic: